Slate offers the ability to perform self-service provisioning of a useful test environment.

 - Emails and text messages are generated within the test environment, but they are not sent.
 Messages may be viewed through the timeline on a given record.

 Some tools run differently, or do not run, in test environments.
-In order to complete processes as efficiently as possible, Slate prioritizes computational resources across all databases for production environments.
+To complete processes as efficiently as possible, Slate prioritizes computational resources across all databases for production environments.
 Thus, the following features exhibit limited or no functionality in test environments:

 - Incoming imports (as with the CommonApp) will import only to production and not test environments.